dhairya-quash/TEST-REPO/MAX.md

 - **Next.js Dashboard:** A user-friendly web interface for viewing and managing bug reports.
 - **Real-Time Data:** Displays real-time data captured by the SDK, with options for collaboration and issue tracking.

-## Installation
+## Quick Start Guide & Installation

+For a detailed, step-by-step guide on setting up Quash's Frontend and Backend using Docker, whether on your local machine or a hosted VM instance, please refer to our [Quick Start Guide](https://github.com/Oscorp-HQ/quash-max/blob/main/Quickstart.md).

-### SDK Installation
+### SDK
-For detailed SDK installation instructions, please refer to the individual [README files in the SDK directory](./android/README.md).
+For detailed SDK instructions, please refer to the individual [README files in the SDK directory](./android/README.md).

-### Backend Installation
+### Backend
 For backend setup and deployment instructions, please refer to the [backend README file](./backend/README.md).

-### Frontend Installation
+### Frontend
 For frontend setup and deployment instructions, please refer to the [frontend README file](./frontend/README.md).

-For a detailed, step-by-step guide on setting up Quash's Frontend and Backend using Docker, whether on your local machine or a hosted VM instance, please refer to our [Quick Start Guide](https://github.com/Oscorp-HQ/quash-max/blob/main/Quickstart.md).

 ## Usage